JayJsan/jayjsan/README.md

 - #### [**Calculator**](https://github.com/JayJsan/HTML-JS-Calculator) - A basic calculator developed using HTML, CSS, and JavaScript.

+- #### [**Weather App**](https://github.com/JayJsan/React-Weather-App) - A weather app based on react with dynamic backgrounds and icon based on the location you input.

 ### 🎮 **Game Development** 🎮

 - #### [**Rebellion of the Eight Ball**](https://github.com/JayJsan/RotEB) - A fun small Unity side project I started to test the experience I've gained so far.

 - #### [**Legend of the Gunsmith**](https://github.com/JayJsan/ProjectGunsmith) - A shelved Unity side project that I hope to eventually come back to when I am more experienced.

+## ⏱ **Hackathons & Game Jams** ⏱

+- #### [**KarAIoki**](https://github.com/TerribleIdeasHackathon/karaoke) - 2023 Terrible Ideas Hackathon - A web app that uses an AI api to translate the lyrics of a song the user has chosen to the opposite of their meaning.

+- #### [**Pet, Path, Beyond**](https://github.com/lia-arroyo/swag-crew-hackathon) - 2023 GDSC x DEVS Hackathon - A web app based around the concept of walking your virtual pet in their virtual world by walking in real life.
+The theme was TOUCH GRASS.

+- #### [**Fruit**](https://github.com/JayJsan/GMTK-Game-Jam-2023) - 2023 GMTK Game Jam - A game with the concept of Snake but instead, you're the fruit, along with other rogue-like mechanics and abilities.
+The theme was ROLES REVERSED.
+Did not finish in time as I was doing the 2023 GDSC x DEVS Hackathon at the same time.
 <!-- ## Collaboration Projects:
 -- FOR WHEN I ACTUALLY DO COLLABORATION PROJECTS

 #### [KarAIoki]() -->

 </details>